chenboaron/weather-client/README.md

 *Express: Backend framework for building the API *MongoDB: Database for storing city and forecast data *OpenWeatherMap API: External API for retrieving weather data

-# WeatherClient

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.5.

 ## Development server